 In August 2005, USEC entered into a five-year, syndicated bank credit facility, providing up to \$400.0 million in revolving credit commitments, including up to \$300.0 million in letters of credit, secured by assets of USEC Inc. and its subsidiaries.
 There were no short-term borrowings under the revolving credit facility at June 30, 2009 or December 31, 2008.
 Letters of credit issued under the facility amounted to \$30.3 million at June 30, 2009 and \$48.0 million at December 31, 2008.
-Borrowings under the credit facility after letters of credit outstanding was \$365.0 million at June 30, 2009 and \$343.0 million at December 31, 2008.
+Borrowings under the credit facility are subject to limitations based on established percentages of qualifying assets such as eligible accounts receivable and inventory.
+Available credit under the facility after letters of credit outstanding was \$365.0 million at June 30, 2009 and \$343.0 million at December 31, 2008.